TeamLapen/Vampirism/README.md

 #### Rerun Gradle setup commands

-Please run the commands that you used to setup your development environment again.
+Please run the commands that you used to set up your development environment again.
 E.g. `gradlew` or `gradlew build --refresh-dependencies` Refresh/Restart your IDE afterwards.

 #### Run Vampirism in a deobfuscated environment

 Vampirism uses **mixins**.
-To be able to apply them in a deobfuscated environement using a different set of mappings ( from the one Vampirism uses) you have to enable remapping the refmap:
+To be able to apply them in a deobfuscated environment using a different set of mappings ( from the one Vampirism uses) you have to enable remapping the refmap:
 Add